oliviasny2/Final_Project/README.md

 1. sample data that mimics expected final database structure or schema: hmda 2017 nationwide; lending club?
 2. Draft machine learning module is connected to the provisional database

+## Segment 2

+### Presentation

+1. Description of the data exploration phase of the project
+2. Description of the analysis phase of the project
+3. Begin drafting slides in google slides

+### Github

+1. All code necessary to perfomr exploratory analysis in github
+2. Some code necessary to complete machine learning portion